cyberman54/ESP32-Paxcounter/docs/getting-started.md

 ## Install Platformio

-Install <A HREF="https://platformio.org/">PlatformIO IDE for embedded development</A> to make this project.
-Platformio integrates with your favorite IDE, choose eg. Visual Studio, Atom, Eclipse etc.
+Install <A HREF="https://platformio.org/">PlatformIO IDE for embedded development</A> to build this project.
+Platformio integrates with your favorite IDE, choose e.g. Visual Studio Code, Atom, Eclipse etc.

 Compile time configuration is spread across several files.
 Before compiling the code, edit or create the following files:

 ## platformio.ini
 Edit `platformio_orig.ini` (for ESP32 CPU based boards) *or* `platformio_orig_s3.ini` (for ESP32-S3 CPU based boards) and select desired board in section **board**.
 To add a new board, create an appropriate hardware abstraction layer file in hal subdirectory, and add a pointer to this file in section **board**.
 Copy or rename to `platformio.ini` in the root directory of the project.
 Now start Platformio.

+!!! info

     Note: Platformio is looking for `platformio.ini` in the root directory and won't start if it does not find this file!

 ## paxcounter.conf
 Edit `src/paxcounter_orig.conf` and tailor settings in this file according to your needs and use case.
 Please take care of the duty cycle regulations of the LoRaWAN network you're going to use.
 Copy or rename to `src/paxcounter.conf`.